 As music fanatics, we find appreciation for all instruments – the piano, saxophone, drums, violin, you name it.
-But the month of April celebrates International Guitar Month, so we strummed through a few interesting guitar facts and are highlighting some of the best guitarists who have made history.
+But the month of April celebrates International Guitar Month, so we strummed through a few interesting guitar facts and history and are highlighting some of the best guitarists who have made history.

 Early versions of the guitar date back to over 4,000 years ago.
 There are images of Egyptian wall paintings that depict people playing instruments, one particularly similar to a guitar.
 The word “guitar” is derived from ‘tar’, an ancient Sanskrit word meaning ‘string’.
 The evolution of guitars is evident through its most prominent feature, its strings.
 String pairings have evolved from 2 to 6 (totaling up to 12 strings!) though these days, most guitars have six strings and are made of Nylon; that’s very different from the original sheep intestines that were originally used!